KyleMontg/COMP5210-Compiler/README.md

 > `-l` Contents of lexer will be printed to console
 > `-a` Contents of Parser will be printed to console
 > `-t` Contents of Symbol Table will be printed to console
-> `-o "file_location/file_name"` When flagged, output file name and directory can be specified, defaults to output.txt in main directory
+> `-w "file_location/file_name"` When flagged, output file name and directory can be specified, defaults to output.txt in main directory
 ##### Run Tests
 >`test_runner.py`
 **flags**